 Here are the 2024 highlights: Innovating today for tomorrow's real estate

 Throughout the year, the OACIQ implemented several initiatives designed to foster trust in a changing social and economic environment.
-The following is an overview of the results of the OACIQ’s activities for 2024.
+Here is a summary of the results of the OACIQ’s activities for 2024.

 The OACIQ's 2024 annual report is available here.